1414213/scwin2/README.md

 "Reversed": false,
 "ScrollAlongXElseY": true
 ```
-Sets the thumbstick to scroll the mouse wheel.  *Sensitivity* sets how much the thumbstick scrolls.  *Deadzone* sets a deadzone for the thumbstick.  *Reversed* reverses the direction that the thumbstick scrolls in.  *ScrollAlongXElseY* sets the thumbstick to scroll based on north and south orientation or east and west.
+Sets the thumbstick to scroll the mouse wheel.&emsp;*Sensitivity* sets how much the thumbstick scrolls.&emsp;*Deadzone* sets a deadzone for the thumbstick.&emsp;*Reversed* reverses the direction that the thumbstick scrolls in.&emsp;*ScrollAlongXElseY* sets the thumbstick to scroll based on north and south orientation or east and west.

 ### StickStick
 ```